-- Audit, Risk and Compliance Committee; - Nomination, Remuneration and Governance Committee; - Safety, Health and Environment Committee; and - Independent Directors' Committee.
+- Audit, Risk and Compliance Committee;

+- Nomination, Remuneration and Governance Committee; and

+- Safety, Health and Environment Committee.

-Each committee has a specific charter or constitution.
-The charters for the Audit, Risk and Compliance Committee, Nomination, Remuneration and Governance Committee and Safety, Health and Environment Committee are available on the governance section of the Company's website at www.adbri.com.au.
+Each committee has a specific charter, which are each available on the governance section of the Company's website at www.adbri.com.au.
 The Board periodically reviews each Board committee's charter, role and responsibilities.

-Details on the number of meetings held by the Board and its Committees during 2016, and attendance by Board members, can be found on page 40 of the Company's 2016 Annual Report.
-Information on the relevant skills, experience and expertise of each Director can also be found on page 30 and 31 of the Annual Report.
+Details on the number of meetings held by the Board and its Committees during 2017, and attendance by Board members, can be found on page 48 of the Company's 2017 Annual Report.
+Information on the relevant skills, experience and expertise of each Director can also be found on pages 34 to 35 of the Annual Report.